Wilkerson arrested in Yazoo County - The Vicksburg Post

 Wilkerson arrested in Yazoo County

-Thomas Wilkerson, who escaped from a Mississippi Department of Corrections restitution center in Greenville Wednesday afternoon, was arrested Wednesday night in Yazoo County.
+Thomas Wilkerson, who escaped from a Mississippi Department of Corrections restitution center in Greenwood Wednesday afternoon, was arrested Wednesday night in Yazoo County.

 Terry Gann, chief investigator for the Yazoo County Sheriff’s Office, said deputies arrested Wilkerson, who is from Warren County, and another inmate about 8 p.m.
 Wednesday as they were walking down a road in the county.

-Note: Correction: A previous version of this story listed Wilkerson at the Greenville Restitution Center.